|

 Soil salinity is

-a serious problem of agriculture in
+a serious problem of agriculture in Pakistan.
+Salt-affected soils

-Salt-affected soils alone occur on more than six million hectares
+alone occur on more than six million hectares and more than 70% of

-and more than 70% of the tube-wells in saline areas are pumping out
+the tube-wells in saline areas are pumping out brackish water.
+The

-brackish water.
-The problem is more severe in Sindh and Southern
+problem is more severe in Sindh and Southern Punjab than other parts

-threatening the whole production system of arid and semi-arid areas
+system of arid and semi-arid areas of the third world.
+These areas

-of the third world.
-These areas are now subjected to severe
+are now subjected to severe degradation and desertification.
+Efforts

-degradation and desertification.
-Efforts have been made to learn
+have been made to learn to live with salinity and make

-to live with salinity and make profitable use of saline land and
+profitable use of saline land and water resources.

-The country
+The country is

 there is dire need to save water and use it efficiently.
 Work is in